CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/Cloud Native Applications - Developer Edition.md

       - Now, copy the lab environment URL from the list and open that inside the VM itself and then use the Vm on full screen.

           ![](https://github.com/CloudLabsAI-Azure/Know-Before-You-Go/blob/main/Labs/images/copypasteissue-11.png?raw=true)

-1. Exercise 5 Task3 Step6:

-   - Even after increasing CPU to 125m, if scaling of pods fails with error “invalid syntax and insufficient CPU”.
-Follow the below steps.